 We ran a memory session at the William Morris Gallery today for people to with memories of the estate to bring photos and documents to.
 One of the best finds was this WWII diary belonging to a residents mother.
 Thanks to everyone who came and brought friends and neighbours!

 Thanks to everyone who visited WE: The Ex Warner Project over the three weeks that it was open (30 May – 15 June 2014).
 The response has been amazing, and we are grateful to everyone who attended the events, visited the exhibition or contacted us with memories and photographs.
-We […]
+We had over 1,300 visitors during that time, and are now carrying out an evaluation of the project for our funders, Waltham Forest Council.
+Please find some installation shots of the exhibition here, and you can add your own Warner or Ex Warner images to our Flickr Group, these will in […]

 Thanks to the 35 people who came on the Leyton walk, and to David Boote who gave us a fascinating and informative tour.
-We started at Sybourn Street and after looking at the school building we went around the nearby streets: Hibbert Road, Harris Street and Markhouse Road, before going […]
+We started at Sybourn Street and after looking at the school building we went around the nearby streets: Hibbert Road, Harris Street and Markhouse Road, before going to look at the Dagenham Brook which passes nearby.
+We then crossed over Lea Bridge Road to the E10 streets like Bloxhall, Morieux and Perth Roads, looking at images that David had brought for us to look at relating to the places in previous years or their place names.
+The […]